liaosvcaf/earlyAlertOfLaws/README.md

     Go to directory with scripts and run

-    `python3 update_db.py`
+    `python3 update_db.py > my.log & `

-This step may take a long time.
-It will print out progress like:
+This step may take a long time (e.g. one day).
+It will print out progress into the log file like:
 ```
 Bill changed:  AB-42
 42 of 5346 bills